-During World Water Week (August 26 – 31, 2018), the Dutch National Institute for Public Health and the Environment, RIVM is facilitating a session on Health and Well-being through effective Blue-Green Space Design and Governance.
-Tuesday, August 28th RIVM, in collaboration with Deltares, the University of Exeter - European Centre for Environment and Human Health and the European Commission will present the latest findings of three EU Horizon2020 research projects related to ecosystems and human health at the conference in Stockholm.
+During World Water Week (August 26 – 31, 2018), the Dutch National Institute for Public Health and the Environment, RIVM, is facilitating a session on Health and Well-being through effective Blue-Green Space Design and Governance.
+Tuesday, August 28th, RIVM, in collaboration with Deltares, the University of Exeter - European Centre for Environment and Human Health and the European Commission, will present the latest findings of three EU Horizon2020 research projects related to ecosystems and human health at the conference in Stockholm.

 Healthy people in healthy spaces

 The three projects have a common denominator: the potential for environmental policy to increase public health, health equity and reduce socio-economic inequalities, by improving environmental quality.
-RIVM is involved in all three projects, more information is available on our international projects webpage.
+RIVM is involved in all three projects; more information is available on our international projects webpage.

 BlueHealth and SOPHIE, for instance, consider both public health risks (infectious diseases, water quality) as well as benefits (reduced cardiovascular disease and obesity, higher self-reported well-being).
 INHERIT underlines the importance of behaviour as a factor for healthy choices.
-All projects stress the importance of health and wellbeing as factor in the design of public spaces.
+All projects stress the importance of health and well-being as factors in the design of public spaces.
 In a panel discussion, policymakers from different levels and session participants are invited to share their visions on the applicability of these research findings and express further needs.